DonutVikingChap/libdonut/README.md

 ### External libraries

-Libdonut depends on the C++ standard library, for which any C++20-compatible implementation may be used, as well as the following specific third-party libraries, each one having its own license, with some including further dependencies:
+Libdonut depends on the C++ standard library, for which any C++20-compatible implementation may be used, as well as the following third-party libraries, each one having its own license, with some including further dependencies:

 - [glad](https://github.com/Dav1dde/glad) (glad/gl.h is Public Domain, khrplatform.h is under MIT License)
 - [GLM](https://github.com/g-truc/glm) (MIT License)